-The potential pathways leading from the provisions of SB 5250 are depicted in Figure 1.
+The potential pathways leading from the provisions of SB 1196 are depicted in Figure 1.
 There is strong evidence that implementing year-round DST would likely improve health outcomes such as heart attack and stroke, particularly on the days that would have immediately followed a transition to or from DST.8-21 The likely impact of implementing year-round DST on health disparities is not well researched.

 Due to time limitations we only researched the most direct connections between the provisions of the bill, health, and health disparities and did not explore the evidence for all possible pathways.
-We specifically looked at the provisions in the bill that would establish daylight saving time as the year-round standard time in Washington State.
+We specifically looked at the provisions in the bill that would make daylight saving time the permanent time of Washington State.
 For example, potential pathways that were not researched include: